sildel/testing/README.md

 # testing
-This project is web site implemented with Flask framework.
+This project is a web site implemented with Flask framework.
 This website is used to make supervission and control of a RPi robot.